kashanimorteza/ai_document/mcp.md

 <!--------------------------------------------------------------------------------- Description -->
 # AI : MCP
-    this is documents of ai_document : prompt
+    this is documents of AI : prompt

 <!--------------------------------------------------------------------------------- Resource -->
 <br><br>